chimericdream/worldofpannotia.com/src/equipment/weapons/weapon-descriptions/index.md

 **Arrows, Alchemical:** These arrows have relatively normal fletching and shafts, but the head is made of a small glass vial.
 The vial is designed to break upon impact, and it contains a dose of one of the following items: <a href="#">Acid</a>, <a href="#">Alchemist's Fire</a>, or <a href="#">Holy Water</a>.

 Upon a successful hit, the vial breaks and affects the target accordingly.
-However, the damage for the respective type of substance is reduced to 1d4, and there is no splash damage.
+However, the damage for the respective type of substance is reduced to {% die_roll 1 4 0 %}, and there is no splash damage.
 The effects are otherwise the same as with the normal substances.

 Due to the unusual balance and weight of an alchemical arrow, shooting one incurs a -5 penalty on the attack roll, and the range increment is halved.
-If the attack misses, roll 1d8 and determine the square that the arrow hit as per the rules on <a href="#">throwing a splash weapon</a>.
+If the attack misses, roll {% die_roll 1 8 0 %} and determine the square that the arrow hit as per the rules on <a href="#">throwing a splash weapon</a>.

 The price of an alchemical arrow includes a small dose of the substance in question.